 The best way to strengthen your gums is to brush your teeth at least twice a day.
 Flossing daily is also important.
 We recommend scheduling regular dental appointments and refraining from smoking as well.

-Dr. Pamela Doray is welcoming new patients in Philadelphia County and surrounding communities.
+Dr. Conover is welcoming new patients in Center City Philadelphia and surrounding communities.
 Call us at (215) 395-6076, or schedule a consultation online to determine the best type of treatment for you.